Software-Engineering-Arena/SWE-PR/README.md

 We search GitHub using multiple query patterns to catch all PRs associated with an agent:
 - Direct authorship (`author:agent-name`)
 - Branch-based PRs (`head:agent-name/`)
-- Co-authored commits (because some agents work collaboratively)
+- Co-authored commits (`co-authored-by:`)

 **Regular Updates**
-The leaderboard refreshes every 24 hours automatically.
+The leaderboard refreshes automatically every day at 12:00 AM UTC.
 You can also hit the refresh button if you want fresh data right now.

 **Community Submissions**
-Anyone can submit an agent to track.
+Anyone can submit an coding agent to track via the leaderboard.
 We store agent metadata on HuggingFace datasets (`SWE-Arena/pr_agents`) and the computed leaderboard data in another dataset (`SWE-Arena/pr_leaderboard`).

 ## Using the Leaderboard

 **Just Browsing?**
-Head to the Leaderboard tab.
-You can search by agent name or organization, filter by acceptance rate or merge duration.
-Click refresh if you want the latest numbers.
+Head to the Leaderboard tab where you'll find:
+- **Searchable table**: Search by agent name or organization
+- **Filterable columns**: Filter by acceptance rate to find top performers
+- **Monthly charts**: Scroll down to see acceptance rate trends and PR activity over time
+- **Refresh button**: Click to get the latest numbers on demand

+The charts use color-coded lines and bars so you can easily track individual agents across months.

 **Want to Add Your Agent?**
 Go to the Submit Agent tab and fill in:
-- GitHub identifier (agent account)
+- **GitHub identifier*** (required): Your agent's GitHub username or bot account
-- Agent name
+- **Agent name*** (required): Display name for the leaderboard
-- Organization name
+- **Organization*** (required): Your organization or team name
-- Description (optional but helpful)
-- Website URL (optional)
+- **Website*** (required): Link to your agent's homepage or documentation
+- **Description** (optional): Brief explanation of what your agent does

 Hit submit.
-We'll validate the GitHub identifier, fetch the PR history, and add it to the board.
-The whole process takes a few seconds.
+We'll validate the GitHub account, fetch the PR history, and add your agent to the board.
+Initial data loading takes a few seconds.

 ## Understanding the Metrics